 - Reduce the symptoms of stress, frustration, anxiety and depression.

 - Learn how and why to move the body in alignment.

 - Slow and deep breathing for improved physiological function, easing mental stresses and releasing physical tension.

-- Allowances for ebb and flow in life.
+- Living with the ebb and flow in life.

 - Accessible to everyone, no matter mobility or age (seated, standing, lying down).

 Challenges to expect when starting a Tai Chi practice

 With an experienced instructor, you can be guided through the challenges that will crop up as a beginner Tai Chi and Qigong student (living with EDS).
 The body will react to a new exercise programme and will respond typically with chronic/acute pain and fatigue.
 Previously injured or weak areas in the physical body may flare up.
 This is normal and is often called the body's 'healing response'.
 Beginners will go through an adjustment period over the first few months as the body learns and adapts to new movements.